Created by Titas Mallick

 Sustainable Development Sustainable development means meeting the needs of the present without compromising the ability of future generations to meet their own needs.

 As "Treasures of Nature," it is our duty to protect these resources.
-Simple actions like switching off lights when not in use, using public transport, and reducing plastic use can make a big difference.
+Simple actions like switching off lights when not in use, using public transport, and reducing plastic use can make a big difference. t, and reducing plastic use can make a big difference.

 /Class-6/Natural_Resources.mdx